aerovolts/python-scripts/README.md

 ## redditscrape.py

-Downloads images from a list of user indicated subreddits up to a limit also defined by the user.
-These settings are located under the "Configuration" comment.
+A script for downloading images from a list of user-defined subreddits up to a user-defined limit.
+Configuration can be found in the Configuration block near the top of the file.

-Currently broken, see issues page for details.
+Two Python packages are requiered to run this script (`praw` and `wget`).
+They can be installed via pip with the following commands:

+* `pip install praw`
+* `pip install wget`